frogsfrogs/frogsfrogs.github.io/booking-info.md

 <br>

 **Deposits, Cancellations, Rescheduling**
 - There is a nonrefundable deposit to book the appointment, it goes towards the cost of the tattoo.
-Deposit amount is $50 for half-day session, $100 for full-day session.
+Deposit amount is $50 or $100 depending on cost of tattoo.
 - Please try to let me know as soon as possible if you need to cancel - if I have time to fill the spot and I succeed I will refund the deposit always (usually if you can give me 3-4 days notice).
 <!-- - **As I am currently traveling, it is difficult to accommodate reschedules at this time (though I will try).** -->
 - If for any reason you need to back out last minute, please please just shoot me an email and let me know, I won't be mad!
 Much better to know than to come to the studio waiting around.
 <br>

 **Location + Miscellaneous**
-- Currently in Brooklyn until at least May.
-Working at private studio in Broadway-Junction area.
+- Currently in Brooklyn, NY (on Lenape land).
+Working at private studio in Broadway-Junction area, or sometimes in Ridgewood.
 <br>

 ---